danbev/learning-ai/notes/trustification/task.md

 that to an LLM which can then generate a summary.
 This summary could then be displayed in the trustification UI.

+This report could be provided in the users preferred language as well by instructing the LLM to do so (would require the llm to have been trained on that language I think).

 ### Use a language model to generate suggestions fixing vulnerabilities
 The idea here would be that we gather information about the vulnerability and craft a prompt to get an LLM to generate suggestions for how to fix the